SuperPuiu/Sonata-Audio/README.md

 Use `make linux` to build a release version.
 Use `make` to build a linux test version of the program.

 **Windows:**
 You must have installed SDL3 and SDL3_mixer.
 The header files are included from `include/SDL3/`.
 You must also have the mingw compiler installed.
-Use `make windows`
+Use `make windows` to build the windows version of the program.

 **MacOS:**
 Not supported.